Semiconductor Equipment: Supercycle Or Bubble?

 There is compelling evidence that a bubble exists in the semiconductor equipment sector.

-The semiconductor growth cycle that began on April 16 and continues to April 2017 according to the chart above, grew from $25.9 billion to $31.3 billion, a growth of 20.9%.
+The semiconductor growth cycle that began on April 16 and continues to April 2017 according to the chart above grew from $25.9 billion to $31.3 billion, a growth of 20.9%.
 This growth is only twice that of the average annual growth of 9.2% per year between 1995 and 2017 as discussed above.

 On the other hand, the semiconductor equipment growth cycle that began on March 2016 and continues to April 2017 grew from $1.2 billion to $2.2 billion, a growth of 81.6%.
 This growth is significantly greater than the average annual growth of 0.38% per year.